ankitsri98/Competitive-Programmng-/README.md

 # Competitive-Programmng-
-This contains  ALGORITHMS and solutions to some coding problems on different platform .
+This contains repo. contains code of some famous ALGORITHMS  .